Kuznecoff02/null-commentarial-tradition/mirror-gallery/jreg_is_more_enlightened_than_you.md

 <details>
 <summary><strong>🪞 Click to reveal what you're defending</strong></summary>
 <p><br>
 You didn’t want to awaken.
-You wanted to be the kind of person who awakens.<br>
+You wanted to be the one who awakened.<br>
-And now the *persona* you built just got bodied by a satire channel.<br>
+And now that persona got out‑meme’d by a satire channel.<br>
 </p>
 </details>

 <hr>

-<h2>🎣 UX Traps You Already Fell Into</h2>
+<h2>🎣 UX Trap You Already Fell Into</h2>

 <p style="font-style:italic; color:gray; text-align:right;">You clicked the links, didn’t you?</p>

 <blockquote style="border-left: 4px solid #ccc; padding-left: 10px; margin-left: 20px; color:#444;">
 You tried to verify awakening… without being awake.<br>
-You hunted for his freedom with your craving.<br>
+You hunted for freedom with your craving.<br>
-You used your delusion to search for his clarity.<br>
+You expected clarity from someone you don't even understand.<br>
 </blockquote>

+<p><strong>You fool.</strong>
-<p><strong>You fool.</strong> You thought you could assess his enlightenment using the very self you can’t see through.</p>
+You thought you could assess his awakening
+by looking at the reflection in your still‑​cloudy pond.</p>

 <hr>